zopefoundation/.github/CONTRIBUTING.md

 contributor before merging.
 You should do that merge yourself, as it will prove to everyone that you have signed the contributor agreement and thus have the merge permission.

+## Contributing bug reports

+Here's how you get help most effectively:

+* Before filing a bug report, make sure you can reproduce the issue on a plain vanilla Zope installation.
+If you cannot, then it's probably not a Zope bug.

+* Please provide as many details as possible, such as...

+  * Zope version
+  * Python version
+  * Operating system

+* It's helpful to describe bugs in terms of expected and actual outcomes, that makes it easier to follow along and reproduce it: In the Zope ZMI I was clicking on the Interfaces tab of a DTML Method, and instead of seeing the Interfaces tab I saw the following error output: ...

+* If the developers need more information and follow up with questions, please make sure to answer in a timely manner, especially if the issue report is marked with the feedback required tag.
+If we don't hear from you after 2-3 weeks the issue may be closed.